VishwajaMane04/IT-Service-Desk-Automation-Analysis/README.md

 ## Recommendations
 1. **Deploy a self-service password reset flow.** Targets the top ~6,400 tickets.
 Expected: ~15% total ticket reduction and the fastest payback of any single action.
 2. **Launch a deflection chatbot surfacing existing KB articles.** Closes the 88% adoption gap.
 Expected: capture a meaningful share of the 27,600 avoidable tickets with near-zero content cost.
-3. **Automate the top 6 call drivers first.** Expected: recover a large portion of the 4,759 lost hours ≈ ~0.3 FTE, redirected to complex work.
+3. **Automate the top 6 call drivers first.** Expected: recover a large portion of the 4,759 lost hours, redirected to complex work.
 4. **Go live before November.** Expected: absorb the Nov–Dec peak and protect SLAs during highest-risk trading weeks.
 5. **Target high-volume stores** (Kendal, Carlisle, Ipswich) for rollout.
-Expected: concentrate early wins where ticket volume — and ROI — is greatest.
+Expected: concentrate early wins where ticket volume and ROI is greatest.

+## Limitations & Assumptions
+- Handling time is estimated (5–10 min/ticket), not system-measured actual time-on-ticket would sharpen the hours figure.
+- Avoidable ≠ automatable at 100%. edge cases (locked accounts, security exceptions) will still need analysts, so deflection rates should be treated as a ceiling.
+- The data shows that KB articles exist, not why they go unused.
+88% of avoidable tickets already have a KB article, yet users still raise them but the dataset can't reveal the cause (hard to find, unclear steps,          faster to phone the desk, or simple unawareness).
+Closing this adoption gap needs qualitative input, user surveys or portal search logs, which sit outside this dataset.